 Music: Part of our everyday circle time.
-A special music class is also offered once weekly introducing instruments of the orchestra, timbre, pitch etc. and is followed by individual music lessons with guitar or piano if desired.
+A special music class is also offered once weekly introducing instruments of the orchestra, timbre, pitch etc., elements of jazz and is followed by individual music lessons with electric piano if desired.

 Art: Offered in the classroom daily providing an introduction to different mediums such as watercolor, easel painting, collage, color mixing, pastels, acrylic painting, play dough etc. A weekly small group art class is also offered with seasonal activities (leaf and stone collage, pumpkin painting, ice painting, rock painting, watercolor drip painting and making footprints etc).

 Seasonal Events: We host a Halloween parade at the Georgetown Waterfront, a pot luck international Thanksgiving luncheon, a Christmas children's concert, a Valentines Day program, an Easter egg hunt and End-of-Year picnic.
 These are opportunities for parents to socialize and children to develop self confidence in their performances.